 Top-Seller!

 Inspired by the main waterfall at the breathtaking Iguassu Falls in South America, this literally means “the Devil’s Throat”.
-In this sauce, Scotch Bonnets are fermented then at the blend stage I add mango, passion fruit & pineapple.
+In this sauce, either Scotch Bonnets or Habaneros (depending on availability) are fermented then at the blend stage I add mango, passion fruit & pineapple.
 This gives it a lovely tropical fruity taste with a nice chilli hit beneath it.
 This is definitely for you if you’ve a sweet tooth.
 If you can handle a Madras curry, I reckon you’ll be alright with this.
+Please check the online order form to view which chillies were used in the latest available batch.

 Tamarind is wonderful, it's got such a gorgeous sweet & sour flavour!
 I first discovered it at a curry house when it came with the poppadom chutneys & I’ve loved it ever since.
 This sauce contains Scotch Bonnet chillies and an abundance of tamarind in order to achieve a unique flavour.
 Again, this is probably around the Madras curry level heat and I hear positive noises about it being used as a marinade as well as a table-sauce.